dfki-ric/docker_image_development/doc/030_Advanced_Topics.md

 When you update the image by pulling from registry or rebuilding the devel image, the containers are also regenerated.

+### Keeping the Fork in Sync with Upstream Changes

+Normally it is not required to keep the forked repo in sync with the upstream changes.
+Everything should be fine, as long as the forked repo version corresponds to the version that was used to create the devel image that is used.

+A common case for when a sync actually is (or may be) required, is the creation of a new devel image.
+The scripts' version should match that with which the upstream-provided base image was created.
+Recent versions of the scripts implement a version check that compares the versions of scripts and base image for this purpose.
+A warning is printed if the versions no longer match.

+In this case you should merge the upstream changes with your setup.

+In case you want to build a new devel image based on a new version of the base image you might need to activate the setting `DOCKER_REGISTRY_AUTOPULL` to make sure a new version is actually pulled from the registry (if available).
+Another option is to use `tools/update_image.bash base` to update the base image before you create a devel image, or to delete local the base image using `docker rmi`.

+On the other hand, if `DOCKER_REGISTRY_AUTOPULL` is false, you may re-use the base image used for the initial build of the devel image (if you still have it available).
+Also, you may build your own local base images using the script versions in your fork.

 ### Apply Changes to a Release Without Devel Folders

 In case you need to change parts of an existing release image, you have two options: